Sarfarazsajjad/docker-MERN/readme.md

 we still need to publish the port 80 with the backend because the fronend will be running on the browser of the host machine and will be sending api requests to backend via localhost:80

+we also need to update the source code and replace `host.docker.internal` with `mongodb` and rebuild the image

-`docker run -d --rm --network goals-net --name goals-backend-c goals-backend-i`
+`docker run -dp 80:80 --rm --network goals-net --name goals-backend-c goals-backend-i`

 we do not need to run the frontend container connected with the network we created because the frontend app will be running on the browser

-`docker run -it --rm --name goals-frontend-c goals-frontend-i`
+`docker run -it --rmp 3000:3000 --name goals-frontend-c goals-frontend-i`

+# Adding Data persistance to mongodb with volumes

+docker hub documentation shows us where does the mongodb stores data in the container. we can just attach a named volume to that location so that the container removal doesnot effect our data

+`docker run -d --rm --network goals-net --name mongodb -v data:/data/db mongo`